 Consuming Student Records into Target Applications

-illustrates how the Consumer Services can be employed in a comprehensive student record exchange solution to import data received from an intermediary agent into target applications like the student information system.
+Figure 7 illustrates how the Consumer Services can be employed in a comprehensive student record exchange solution to import data received from an intermediary agent into target applications like the student information system.
 Here, the LEA-to-LEA Student Records Transfer use case is demonstrated.

 A consumer agent at the receiving agency calls the GetStudentRecordExchange method of the brokerage agent’s SREBrokerage service (step ).
 Student records are obtained from a publisher agent at the sending agency via the SREPublisher service (step ).
 The publisher agent issues SIF_Requests to its local zone to construct a StudentRecordExchange object set (step ) and returns the data back to the requestor (step and ).
 The consumer agent then consults the SIF_ZoneStatus object of its local district zone and learns that two applications are capable of consuming student record exchange data.
 It asks the student information system’s agent, which implements the SREStudentDemographicRecordConsumer and SREStudentAcademicRecordConsumer services, to import those portions of the student data (step and ).
 Next, it asks the special education package, which implements the SREStudentSpecialEducationRecordConsumer service, to import the special education record (step ).